awsdocs/amazon-ses-developer-guide/doc-source/regions.md

 **Note**
 The inbound SMTP URLs aren't IMAP server addresses\.
 In other words, you can't use them to receive email by using an application such as Outlook\.
 For a service that provides an IMAP server for incoming email, see [Amazon WorkMail](https://aws.amazon.com/workmail)\.

-## Sandbox and Sending Limit Increases<a name="region-limit-increases"></a>
+## Sandbox and Sending Limit Increases<a name="region-quota-increases"></a>

 The sandbox status for your account can differ between AWS Regions\.
 In other words, if your account has been removed from the sandbox in the US West \(Oregon\) Region, it might still be in the sandbox in the US East \(N\.
 Virginia\) Region, unless you've also had it removed from the sandbox in that Region\.

 Sending limits can also be different depending on the AWS Region\.
-For example, if your account is able to send 10 messages per second in the EU \(Ireland\) Region, you might be able to send more or fewer messages in other Regions\.
+For example, if your account is able to send 10 messages per second in the Europe \(Ireland\) Region, you might be able to send more or fewer messages in other Regions\.

-When you [submit a request to have your account removed from the sandbox](request-production-access.md), or when you [submit a request to have your account's sending limits increased](submit-extended-access-request.md), be sure to choose all of the AWS Regions that your request applies to\.
+When you [submit a request to have your account removed from the sandbox](request-production-access.md), or when you [submit a request to have your account's sending quotas increased](manage-sending-quotas-request-increase-procedure.md), be sure to choose all of the AWS Regions that your request applies to\.
 You can submit several requests in a single Support Center case\.

 ## Verification of Email Addresses and Domains<a name="region-verification"></a>